bocadilloproject/bocadillo/docs/guides/http/error-handling.md

 When an exception is raised within an HTTP view or middleware, the following algorithm is used:

 1. We iterate over the registered exception classes until we find one that the raised exception is a subclass of.
 2. The latest registered error handler for that exception class is then called, and the (perhaps mutated) response is returned.
+If the error handler itself raises an exception, we go back to 1.
 3. If no error handler was found:
    - A special error handler is called to convert the response to an `500 Internal Server Error` response.
 If [debug mode] is active, the response body is an HTML page containing the exception traceback.
 If debug mode is not active, the body is just plain text.
    - The response is sent to the client and the exception is re-raised to allow server-side logging.

+[debug mode]: /guides/app.md#debug-mode

 ## How `HTTPError` is handled